 Here's a classic Singapore rivalry story: Lana or Vicky’s?
 When it comes to the traditional no-frills chocolate cake in Singapore, it always comes down to these two.
 It really is a matter of preference – Vicky’s chocolate fudge cake is rich in flavour and doesn’t skimp on the chocolate while Lana’s classic cake is a more well-balanced offering.
 Meh about chocolate?
 Vicky’s has other cakes as well.

 The menu is limited but so what?
-Old timey favourites like super soft swiss rolls, walnut cakes and Pandan chiffon cakes are the star attraction here.
+Old-timey favourites like super soft swiss rolls, walnut cakes and pandan chiffon cakes are the star attraction here.
 But if you have to leave with one thing from the store, it has got to be the Kaya swiss roll.
-Unbelievably soft and generously slathered with homemade delicious kaya, these treats are super affordable at $8 a roll.
+Unbelievably soft and generously slathered with homemade delicious kaya, these treats are super affordable, starting from $8 a roll.